-- (a) The State Superintendent of Public Instruction shall submit a biennial report to the General Assembly on the implementation of G.S.
-115C-81(g). - (b) The Department of Public Instruction shall monitor and provide a report to the General Assembly by May 1, 1991, and annually thereafter showing the school units that have been granted class size waivers pursuant to G.S.
-115C-238.6(a), have reported class size exceptions, and have converted State-funded teacher positions to other positions, dollars, or other expenditures." - Sec.
-3. G.S.
-115C-105.3 reads as rewritten: - "§ 115C-105.3.
+- The State Superintendent of Public Instruction shall submit a biennial report to the General Assembly on the implementation of G.S.
+115C-81(g). - The Department of Public Instruction shall monitor and provide a report to the General Assembly by May 1, 1991, and annually thereafter showing the school units 20 that have been granted class size waivers pursuant to G.S.
+115C-238.6(a), have reported class size exceptions, and have converted State-funded teacher positions to other 22 positions, dollars, or other expenditures."
+23

+"§ 115C-105.3.
 Purpose.

 The purpose of the Commission is to develop high and clearly defined education standards for the public schools of North Carolina.
 These standards shall specify the skills and the knowledge that high school graduates should possess in order to be competitive in the modern economy.
 The purpose of the Commission is also to develop fair and valid assessments to assure that high school graduates in North Carolina meet these standards.
-No later than the Spring semester of the year 2000, every graduating high school senior may be required to achieve these standards as a condition for receiving a diploma.
+No later than the Spring semester of the year 2000 or as soon as the State Board of Education adopts the standards and system of assessments, every graduating high school senior shall be required to achieve these standards as a condition for receiving a diploma.